chemlab/chemlab/docs/graphics.rst

 .. image:: /_static/ssao_off.png
     :width: 600px

-This representation doesn't really show how the molecule surface features, plus it looks dull and plasticky.
-We can add the SSAO post-processing effect to improve its visual quality.
+This representation doesn't really show the molecule surface features, plus it looks dull and plasticky.
+We can add the screen space ambient occlusion effect to improve its visual quality.

 `Screen space ambient occlusion (SSAO)
 <http://en.wikipedia.org/wiki/Screen_space_ambient_occlusion>`_ is a
-very powerful technique used by numerous videogames to make the illumination much more realistic, by darkening the more occluded areas of the objects, such as pockets.
+very powerful technique used by numerous videogames to make the illumination much more realistic, by darkening the more occluded areas of the objects, such as pockets and surface features.

 Chemlab implements this effect in the :py:class:`~chemlab.graphics.postprocessing.SSAOEffect` class.
 To